Laboratory Notes for BIO 1003, 2016, and 3001

 Isolation of Bacteria from the Environment

-Bacteria are everywhere.
-In this experiment you will collect bacteria from the environment and transfer them to a nutrient agar in a petri dish for incubation.
-Don't open the petri dish until step 2 below; bacteria from the air may settle on the agar and contaminate your experiment.
-Do note that the smaller half of the dish contains the gelatinous agar.
+Dont open the petri dish until step 2 below (Are there bacteria in the air that might settle on the agar and contaminate your experiment?).
+Note that the smaller half of the dish contains the gelatinous agar.

 Return to index.